rt6/docs/salt.md

 grains.items  |x | list grains and grain values grains.item <name> | sudo salt '*' grains.item roles | list the value of a grain
 state.highstate | sudo salt '*' state.highstate | apply salt tree (top.sls)
+saltutil.refresh_pillar | send new pillar values from master to minion pillar.items | list all pillar values (might not be freshed) pillar.item <pillarName> | list the value of one pillar

 ### Add grains to minion
 `/etc/salt/grains`: